interep-project/docs/docs/technical-overview/groups/intro.md

 ## Joining a group

-In the first phase InterRep allows users to join groups with the web application or via [API](/api#apigroupsprovidernameidentitycommitment), that can be used by external services.
+In the first phase Interep allows users to join groups with the web application or via [API](/api#apigroupsprovidernameidentitycommitment), that can be used by external services.
 Although there are different types of groups, the way users are added is the same.
 Each user uses their Ethereum account to generate an identity commitment that uniquely represents the user and the type of group they wish to join.

 Group types are defined by identity providers, i.e. the services from which the information necessary to certify a certain reputation or certain properties is obtained.
 Whereas the users Ethereum account is used to sign a message with the identity provider and to generate a Semaphore identity.

-InterRep uses the [@interrep/identity](https://github.com/InterRep/interrep.js/tree/main/packages/identity) package to generate identities, while the [reputation-service](https://github.com/InterRep/reputation-service) takes care of adding the identity commitments in the Merkle tree associated with the group.
+Interep uses the [@interep/identity](https://github.com/InterRep/interep.js/tree/main/packages/identity) package to generate identities, while the [reputation-service](https://github.com/InterRep/reputation-service) takes care of adding the identity commitments in the Merkle tree associated with the group.

 In addition to joining a group, users can later decide to leave it.
 In this case the Merkle tree leaf corresponding to identity commitment will be set to 0.

 :::info
-InterRep does not save any association between the Ethereum account address and the provider.
+Interep does not save any association between the Ethereum account address and the provider.
 :::

 ## Generating a proof

-In the second phase, InterRep provides [APIs](/api#groups) to allow external services to use groups to authenticate users who belong to a certain group without revealing their identity.
+In the second phase, Interep provides [APIs](/api#groups) to allow external services to use groups to authenticate users who belong to a certain group without revealing their identity.
 The APIs allow, for example, to obtain a list of groups with the size of each one (i.e. the number of users of the group), to verify if an identity commitment belongs to a group or to obtain a Merkle proof related to the leaf of a tree (i.e. the identity commitment of a group).

 Merkle proofs can therefore be used to create zero-knowledge proofs with Semaphore.